Author Reddit AMA Guide

 Timing is everything with an AMA, and Reddit admins and users, but a lot of prep work can be done prior to your AMA to build awareness about it at SciTech Connect.
-If you have a AMA/IAmA topic in mind, please notify either Stephen Fiedler (firstname.lastname@example.org) or Caitlin York (email@example.com) and they will be happy creating a landing page including the topic you will cover, information about you and your book and links to your book(s) on the Elsevier store.
-We will also promote your Reddit AMA in the leadup to, and during the actual AMA on our social media channels, totally 1.4 million total followers.
+If you have a AMA/IAmA topic in mind, please notify Stephen Fiedler and he will be happy creating a landing page including the topic you will cover, information about you and your book and links to your book(s) on the Elsevier store.
+He will also promote your Reddit AMA in the leadup to, and during the actual AMA on our social media channels, totally 1.4 million total followers.

 Here is an example of a promoted AMA by one of our computer science authors.